Board Policy No. 3115

 G. Migratory children living in conditions described in the previous examples.

-The superintendent shall designate an appropriate staff person to be the district’s McKinney-Vento liaison for homeless students and their families.
+The superintendent shall designate an appropriate staff person to be the district’s McKinney-Vento liaison for students experiencing homelessness and their families.
 The liaison may simultaneously serve as a coordinator for other federal programs, provided that they are able to carry out the duties listed in the procedure that accompanies this policy.

 Best interest determination

-In making a determination as to which school is in the homeless student’s best interest to attend, the district will presume that it is normally in the student’s best interest to remain enrolled in their school of origin unless such enrollment is against the wishes of a parent, guardian or unaccompanied youth.
+In making a determination as to which school is in the student experiencing homelessness’ best interest to attend, the district will presume that it is normally in the student’s best interest to remain enrolled in their school of origin unless such enrollment is against the wishes of a parent, guardian or unaccompanied youth.
 Attendance options will be made available to homeless families on the same terms as families resident in the district, including attendance rights acquired by living in attendance areas, other student assignment policies, and intra and inter-district choice options.

 If there is an enrollment dispute, the student shall be immediately enrolled in the school in which enrollment is sought, pending resolution of the dispute.
 The parent or guardian will be informed of the district’s decision and the reason therefor, (or informed if the student does not qualify for McKinney-Vento, if applicable) and their appeal rights in writing and in a language they can understand.
 The District Homeless Liaison will carry out dispute resolution as provided by state policy.
 Unaccompanied youth will also be enrolled pending resolution of the dispute.